 Weehawken Creative Arts is pleased to offer scholarships for classes and workshops to deserving people interested in taking advantage of the cultural and fine arts events offered.
 The scholarship fund is funded by generous donations, which vary each season.
 For this reason, the fund fluctuates from semester to semester.
 Each Semester has strict scholarship deadlines, please check for applicable restrictions.
 All deadlines must be strictly adhered to!
-THE DEADLINE FOR THE WINTER/SPRING DANCE SEMESTER IS JANUARY 4, 2017.
+THE DEADLINE FOR THE WINTER SESSION IS 5 PM ON JANUARY 5, 2018.

 Applicants must also disclose if they are currently enrolled or plan to enroll in classes with another program (for example: Ah Haa, Telluride dance, Montrose Rec Center, etc.) during the same semester in which they plan to attend Weehawken classes on any sort of scholarship or financial assistance.
 Failure to disclose can and likely will impact scholarship awards in the future.
 Thank you.

 Please note if you intend to apply for a scholarship, please DO NOT enroll in the class until after receiving notification of a scholarship decision.
 Please note: Scholarships are not available for the aerial silks program in any location.

 We thank the Montrose Rotary Club for granting scholarship dollars towards enabling children to be active!
 Due to this generous donation, we are able to grant more scholarships for Montrose students than ever before!
 Thank you Rotary!